oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

   list](mailto:OASIS-openc2@ConnectedCommunity.org) so that members aren't surprised.

-* Use the _Monthly / Same Day of Week_ repeat schedule for meetings (to get, e.g., second Wednesday of month) in both systems
+* The repeating meeting setting for each series should be _Monthly / Same Day of Week_ in both the OASIS and Lucid Meetings systems.
+This setting provides for meetings to occur on, for example, the third Wednesday of month.

 * Consider creating a matrix (example at the end of this note) so you can check off each meeting series as it is scheduled to ensure completeness.